Lima Memorial Health System Logo

 Ataxia may affect movement of the middle part of the body from the neck to the hip area (the trunk) or the arms and legs (limbs).

 When the person is sitting, the body may move side-to-side, back-to-front, or both.
-Then the body quickly moves back to an upright position.
+Then the body quickly moves back to a sitting upright position.

 When a person with ataxia of the arms reaches for an object, the hand may sway back and forth.